pgchamberlin/krish-pages/README.md

 # krish-pages

-Open up the `pages.php` file and following the instructions in the comments there :)
+Open up the `pages.php` file and follow the instructions in the comments there :)